 If you do have 10 minutes to prep, slice fresh veggies to serve along an easy dip, like this yummy artichoke or spinach dip plus your choice of store-bought spicy hummus.
 Set out an assortment of unusually flavored nuts or make your own.

 Or try making these easy wrapped dates.
-Preheat your oven to 400°F and cover a baking sheet with aluminum foil or parchment paper.
+Preheat your oven to 400°F and cover a baking sheet with cooking spray or line with parchment paper.
 Cut a date in half lengthwise and remove the seed.
 Press an almond or pecan inside each date half and wrap with 1/2 slice prosciutto.
 Place on the baking sheet and bake 6-8 minutes or until crisp, then serve.

 Try a mess-free peperoni bread by starting with a store-bought frozen pizza dough.
 Defrost the pizza dough and layer on slices of peperoni.
 Then top with deli slices of mozzarella or provolone.
 Roll the bread up and tuck the edges underneath.
 Preheat the oven to 350°F. Transfer to a dry baking sheet and bake about 25 minutes until the dough starts to brown.